Our Review Process

 The above values indicate that quinoa is a healthy alternative to rice because it contains fewer carbohydrates, protein content, and fibres.
 Moreover, Quinoa is also gluten-free, so people who are allergic to gluten can consume it.

-Is quinoa good for diabetic patients?
+Is quinoa good for diabetics ?
 Keep reading to find out the various ways in which it can benefit people with diabetes.

 Table of Contents

 Quinoa has a glycemic index of 53, which indicates how quickly it raises blood sugar levels.
 09